ireneewang/summerwork/RMarkdown/applereport.md

 ![](applereport_files/figure-gfm/appleplot-1.png)<!-- -->![](applereport_files/figure-gfm/appleplot-2.png)<!-- -->
 The first plot graphs Apple’s total revenue from 2005 to present, and the second plot graphs Apple’s gross profit from 2005 to present.
-In the graph of total revenue, Apple’s steady incline can be seen.
+In both graphs, very similar trends pan out: there is a near exponential growth and the dips and rise of the two plots mirror each other.